Mentoring as an engineering manager

 [00:43:12] Jess Rose I am, yeah, everything's just fine here.
 Very chill.
 Not weird.

 [00:43:10] Dr. McKayla Yeah.
 And then maybe we have another person from Croatia and then somebody from India, right.
-And so I think it would be really important for us to talk about how we understand different terminologies, how we understand different you know, expressions in my career workshops, sometimes I have discussions about looks good to me.
-And I love those discussions because, you know, it’s just a simple term looks good to me.
+And so I think it would be really important for us to talk about how we understand different terminologies, how we understand different you know, expressions in my code review workshops, sometimes I have discussions about looks good to me.
+And I love those discussions because, you know, it's just a simple term looks good to me.
 Most of the time, people just, you know, have the acronym for it, right?

 [00:43:47] Jess Rose Like it's the thumbs up emoji in my head.

 [00:43:50] Dr. McKayla Exactly or you know, LGTM, right?
 And then some people are like, oh, yeah, this means you know, that I looked through it and you did a good job.
 And then the other person has no, you know, looks good to me means that you haven't looked at my code.

 [00:44:07] Jess Rose You just glanced at it.